vivek-vilvaraj/libcxlmi_old/README.md

 Component discovery:
 - Single, specific `nid:eid` endpoint by using `cxlmi_open_mctp()`.
 This will setup the path for CCI commands to be sent.
-It will also probe the endpoint to see what kind of CXL component this belongs to: either a switch or a type3 device.
+By default, it will also probe the endpoint to get the CXL component this belongs to: either a Switch or a Type3 device.
+This auto-probing can by disabled with `cxlmi_set_probe_enabled()`.

 - Enumerate all endpoints with`cxlmi_open_scan()` (auto-scan dbus: TODO).